microsoft/Partner-Center-PowerShell/docs/help/New-PartnerCustomer.md

 ```

 ### -ContactLastName
-The last name of the primary contact at the customer.
+The last name of the primary contact of the customer.

 ```yaml
 Type: String